 Clinical Rotations – Neuropsychology track

-Neuropsychology intern rotations are within the Neurology Department at the University of Pennsylvania Health System and located at two hospitals, the Hospital of the University of Pennsylvania and Pennsylvania Hospital.
+Neuropsychology intern rotations are within the Neurology Department at the University of Pennsylvania Health System and located at three hospitals, the Hospital of the University of Pennsylvania, Presbyterian Hospital, and Pennsylvania Hospital.
 The rotations will be available as 1 or 2 day per week placements, for 6 or 12-month rotations, based on availability and preference.
 Some rotations may also offer opportunities to provide supervision to more junior trainees.
-The neuropsychology track intern may have the option to take one 6-month rotation outside of the neuropsychology track, based on availability and training goals.
+The neuropsychology track interns may have the option to take one 6-month rotation outside of the neuropsychology track, based on availability and training goals.

-Parkinson’s Disease and Movement Disorders Center (PD&MDC) Rotation: The PD&MDC at the University of Pennsylvania has been recognized by the National Parkinson Foundation as one of 45 worldwide "Centers of Excellence" and is among the largest of its kind in the country.
-Our center provides comprehensive evaluation, diagnosis, treatment, and management for a range of movement disorders, including but not limited to Parkinson’s disease, atypical and secondary parkinsonism, Huntington’s disease, essential tremor, ataxia, functional movement disorders and etc. Neuropsychological evaluations are conducted to assess cognitive and neuropsychiatric functioning and to assist with clarifying diagnosis and treatment planning, such as appropriateness for deep brain stimulation (DBS) surgery and other interventional procedures.
-In addition to weekly supervision, the intern will be involved in monthly DBS case conference meetings, presenting findings of the neuropsychological evaluation when their patients are discussed in surgical conference.
-The intern will also participate in feedback sessions with patients and their caregivers, providing recommendations for evidence-based interventions specific to the movement disorders population.
-Supervisor: Baochan Tran, PsyD, Clinical Director, Neuropsychology Division
+Parkinson’s Disease and Movement Disorders Center (PD&MDC): The PD&MDC at the University of Pennsylvania has been recognized by the National Parkinson Foundation as one of 45 worldwide "Centers of Excellence" and is among the largest of its kind in the country.
+The center provides comprehensive evaluation, diagnosis, treatment, and management for a range of movement disorders, including but not limited to Parkinson’s disease, atypical and secondary parkinsonism, Huntington’s disease, essential tremor, ataxia, and functional movement disorders.
+Neuropsychological evaluations are conducted to assess cognitive and neuropsychiatric functioning and to assist with clarifying diagnosis and treatment planning, such as appropriateness for deep brain stimulation (DBS) surgery and other interventional procedures.
+In addition to weekly supervision, the intern will be involved in monthly DBS case conference meetings.
+Primary Supervisor: Baochan Tran, PsyD

-Penn Memory Center, Brief Assessment Rotation.
-Brief Assessment Rotation.
-The Penn Memory Center (PMC) is made up of a multidisciplinary team with expertise in neurology, gerontology, psychiatry, neuropsychology and social work.
+Penn Memory Center, Anti-Amyloid Therapy Clinic, Brief Assessment Rotation: The Penn Memory Center (PMC) is made up of a multidisciplinary team with expertise in neurology, gerontology, psychiatry, neuropsychology and social work.
 The PMC serves as a unified Penn Medicine source for those age 65 and older seeking evaluation, diagnosis, treatment, information, and research opportunities related to symptoms of progressive memory loss, and accompanying changes in thinking, communication and personality.
-This one day/week position includes brief clinical screenings for individual's with Alzheimer's Disease and Related Dementias.
-The intern will attend weekly consensus conference and present the brief cognitive screening to the multidisciplinary team.
-Primary Supervisor: Dawn Mechanic-Hamilton, Ph.D., ABPP-CN
+This rotation includes brief clinical assessments for individuals with Alzheimer's Disease who are being evaluated for treatment with anti-amyloid therapies.
+The intern will attend weekly consensus conference and present the cognitive assessments to the multidisciplinary team.
+Supervisor: Dawn Mechanic-Hamilton, PhD, ABPP/CN

 Back to Top